matthewbeasleyy/portfolio/README.md

 * Focused on teaching students the ability to problem solve and work as a group to complete problems.

 ### Mechanical Engineering Intern | Michael Baker International | May 2025 - Present
-* Design of HVAC and Fluids systems contacted under Department of Defense using Autodesk inventor services
+* Design of HVAC and Fluids systems contacted under Department of Defense using Autodesk inventor services.
-* Extensive Thermodynamics, Fluid Mechanics, and Heat Transfer uses
+* Extensive Thermodynamics, Fluid Mechanics, and Heat Transfer uses.
+* Understanding of code compliance such as ASHRAE, and UFC.